Dans-Plugins/Wild-Pets/README.md

 ------------ | -------------
 DanTheTechMan | Creator

-I created this plugin because one of my players, [TheeFallen100](https://www.planetminecraft.com/member/theefallen), said they wanted to tame a fox.
+I created this plugin because one of my players, [TheeFallen100](https://www.planetminecraft.com/member/theefallen), said they wished they could tame a fox.
 When I mentioned I could make a plugin that could accomplish that, they suggested I name it Wild Pets.

 ## License
 GPL3